Facts About Fescue Grass

 at 1˝ inches making it even more popular if grown

 alone or in mixtures.
-Over-seeds well into other lawns for
+Chewings Fescue Grass is often used to over-seed into other lawn grass for

 "hardiest" of the fescues.
 Shade and drought resistant, and